 - Sub-average display

-The Pavilion 15-eg0021nr is HP’s latest portable laptop for the typical office user who needs a carry-along workstation.
+The HP Pavilion 15-eg0021nr is THE latest portable laptop for the typical office user who needs a carry-along workstation.
 While marketed more toward the office crowd, any professional or college student who wants portability, class, and performance without spending a fortune will find a lot to love about this laptop.

 The 11th-Gen Intel Core i7-1165G7 CPU makes the HP 15-eg0021nr a powerful multitasker, but if you’re planning on going-all-in on browser tabs or processing large spreadsheets at once, the 16GB RAM that comes with this configuration will see you squeeze the most out of this HP Pavilion 15.